lancenacabuan/Shaliah/README.md

-view (also known in some contexts as **Christian Unitarianism** or **Biblical Monarchianism**) maintains that God is a single person (the Father), and that Jesus Christ is not God incarnate but rather the human Son of God–miraculously begotten, anointed with God's Spirit, exalted to divine favor, yet not literally "God" himself.
+view (also known in some contexts as **Christian Unitarianism** or **Biblical Monarchianism**) maintains that God is a single person (the Father), and that Jesus Christ is not God incarnate but rather the human Son of God – miraculously begotten, anointed with God's Spirit, exalted to divine favor, yet not literally "God" himself.
 In this section, we will unpack the theology of Biblical Unitarianism, provide supporting scriptural exegesis as presented by its proponents, and briefly trace